-- 1- Discussing the Board of Directors report for the financial year ended 31/12/2021 and approving the same. - 2- Listening to both the Corporate Governance Report and the Audit Committee Report for the financial year ended 31/12/2021 and approving the same. - 3- Reciting the penalties (financial or non-financial) that were imposed by the regulatory authorities during the financial year ended 31/12/2021 (if any). - 4- Listening to the report of the auditor Deloitte & Touche (Al Wazzan & Co.) for the financial year ended 31/12/2021 and approving the same. - 5- Discussing the annual financial statements for the financial year ended 31/12/2021. - 6- Discussing deduction of 10% from net profit to the obligatory reserve, for a total amount of KD 1,093,415. - 7- Discussing deduction of 1% from net profit to the voluntary reserve, for a total amount of KD 109,340. - 8- Discussing the Board of Directors' recommendation to distribute 5% cash dividends of the nominal value of the share, i.e. 5 fils per share for the financial year ended 31/12/2021 for the shareholders registered in the company's records on the date of the Annual General Meeting. - 9- Discussing the distribution of a remuneration to the members of the Board of Directors in the amount of 168,000 dinars (only one hundred and sixty-eight thousand Kuwaiti dinars) for the fiscal year ending on 12/31/2021. - 10- Authorizing the Board of Directors to buy or sell the Company's shares by not more than 10% of the number of shares in accordance with the provisions of Law No. 7 of 2010 and its Executive Regulations and their amendments. - 11- Listening to a report on transactions with related parties during the financial year ended 31/12/2021 and authorizing the Board of Directors to deal with the related parties until the date of the next General Assembly for the financial year ended 31/12/22. - 12- Approving discharging the members of the Board of Directors in respect of their financial, administrative and legal actions for the financial year ended 31/12/2021. - 13- Discussing the allocation of an amount of KD 2,500 (Two Thousand Five Hundred Kuwaiti Dinars only) for the social responsibility for the fiscal year ended 31/12/2022 and the delegation of the Chief Executive Officer to determine the entity to be disbursed. - 14- Approving appointment or re-appointment of Company's auditor within the list of accredited auditors of the Capital Market Authority taking into consideration the period of mandatory change of auditor for the financial year ending on 31/12/2022 and authorizing the Board of Directors to determine his fees. - 15- Approving the appointment of a member of the Board of Directors to the board of directors membership of Kuwait Investment & approving the appointment of a member of the Board of Directors to the board of directors membership of Gulf Custody Company and to a position in The Kuwait Financial Centre Company pursuant to Article 197 of the Companies Law.
+- 1- Discussing the Board of Directors report for the financial year ended 31/12/2022 and approving the same. - 2- Reciting of both: - 1.
+The governance report for the fiscal year ending on 31/12/2022 which includes a table of the total remuneration granted to Board of Directors members, executive management and managers and approving the same. - 2.
+The report of the Audit Committee for the fiscal year ending on 31/12/2022 and approving the same. - 3- Reciting the penalties (financial or non-financial) that were imposed by the regulatory authorities during the financial year ended 31/12/2022 (if any). - 4- Discussing the report of the auditor Deloitte & Touche (Al Wazzan & Co.) for the financial year ended 31/12/2022 and approving the same. - 5- Discussing the annual financial statements for the financial year ended 31/12/2022. - 6- Discussing deduction of 10% from net profit to the obligatory reserve, for a total amount of KD 1,188,467. - 7- Discussing deduction of 1% from net profit to the voluntary reserve, for a total amount of KD 118,845. - 8- Discussing the Board of Directors' recommendation to distribute 5% cash dividends of the nominal value of the share, i.e. 5 fils per share for the financial year ended 31/12/2022 for the shareholders registered in the company's records on the date of the Annual General Meeting. - 9- Approving the Board of Directors' recommendation of not to distribute remuneration to the Board of Directors for the financial year ended 31/12/2022. - 10- Authorizing the Board of Directors to buy or sell the Company's shares by not more than 10% of the number of shares in accordance with the provisions of Law No. 7 of 2010 and its Executive Regulations and their amendments. - 11.
+Listening to a report on transactions with related parties during the financial year ended 31/12/2022 and authorizing the Board of Directors to deal with the related parties until the date of the next General Assembly for the financial year ended 31/12/2023. - 12- Approving discharging the members of the Board of Directors in respect of their financial, administrative and legal actions for the financial year ended 31/12/2022. - 13- Approving the authorization to grant loans or provide facilities to Board of Directors members during the fiscal year 2023 in accordance with the same conditions and rules that the company applies to third parties, and in accordance with the instructions of the regulatory authorities in this regard. - 14- Discussing the allocation of an amount of KD 2,500 (Two Thousand Five Hundred Kuwaiti Dinars only) for the social responsibility for the fiscal year ended 31/12/2023 and the delegation of the Chief Executive Officer to determine the entity to be disbursed. - 15- Approving appointment or re-appointment of Company's auditor within the list of accredited auditors of the Capital Market Authority taking into consideration the period of mandatory change of auditor for the financial year ending on 31/12/2023 and authorizing the Board of Directors to determine his fees. - 16- Approving the appointment of a member of the Board of Directors to the board of directors membership of Kuwait Investment Company & approving the appointment of a member of the Board of Directors to the board of directors membership of Gulf Custody Company and to a position in The Kuwait Financial Centre Company pursuant to Article 197 of the Companies Law. - 17- Election of company's Board of Directors for the next three-year term.